Johnny8Bit/ansible9800/README.md

 Uses generic 'cisco.ios.ios_config' module as Ansible does not have WLC-specific resource modules.

 WLC needs initial base config and must be reachable via SSH, see example: `wlc_init_template.txt`

+### WLC Config
+Simple but complete WLC configuration
+Configures:
+* VLAN
+* AP Join Profile
+* Site Tag
+* RF Profiles
+* RF Tag
+* WLAN
+* Policy Profile
+* Policy Tag
+* AP Filter
+* Parameter Map
+* Line VTY
+* Line Con
+* Global settings

+This config results in a working PSK SSID, assuming APs join the WLC with hostnames starting with "AP".
+Some of the configuration is redundant and serves only as an example.